zeruhur/loner/en/wip/steel_and_sorcery.md

 ## Rules

-*Steel & Sorcery* is a minimalist Solo Role Playing Game designed to be played with only one character (the Protagonist).
+*Loner: Steel & Sorcery* is a minimalist Solo Role Playing Game designed to be played with only one character (the Protagonist).
 You'll guide them through the story that will unravel during the game, asking closed questions to an Oracle which will help you overturn your expectations.

 Every now and then you will be surprised with an unexpected twist!

 ### Keep The Action In Motion

-A game in *Steel & Sorcery* is a succession of scenes.
+A game in *Loner: Steel & Sorcery* is a succession of scenes.
 A scene is a unit of time in which a certain action takes place in pursuit of a certain short-term goal.

-In *Steel & Sorcery* at each scene:
+In *Loner: Steel & Sorcery* at each scene:

 1. **Identify what you expect from the scene**.
 Compared to traits, goal, and motivation determine the Protagonist's action.
 What might be the reaction of the game world?
 2. **Test your expectations**.
 When you are uncertain (or overconfident) about the reaction to your actions, [ask the Oracle](#consulting-the-oracle) a closed question (answer is Yes or No), considering the tags involved to determine if there is an [Advantage or Disadvantage](#advantage-and-disadvantage).
 3. **Interpret the result**.
 Is the Oracle's answer in line with your expectations?
 If not, in the context in which the scene takes place, how should an answer that subverts them be considered?